- Itchy, red bumps characterize this rash for which treatment is often unnecessary.

 In fact, “lice” is a misnomer here, a catch-all term for various small sea critters that has stuck, despite being incorrect.

 The creature behind this rash is actually a thimble jellyfish or sea anemone in larval form.
+Unfortunately, these larvae are impossible to spot—they are barely visible to the naked eye.

 Thimble jellyfish are found in the warmer waters of Florida and the Caribbean.
 Sea anemones are found in cooler waters, such as those off the coast of Long Island, NY.

-What do sea lice look like?
+What causes sea lice bites?

 Depending on the season and currents, high concentrations of larvae will coalesce close to the water’s surface, where they come into contact with swimmers, surfers and snorkelers.